kf-git-web/wf-utils/readme.md

   - `npm install`
 - Build the bundle:
   - `npm run build`
+  - (Hint: You can run `npx vite` but you will just get a hello world HTML file.
+Maybe we can use this for testing later.)
 - After building, check the `dist/` for the produced JS file.
 Copy the contents into the area inside Webflow site footer Custom Code.
 - As an IIFE, the bundle will execute immediately when the page loads.

+## HTML Backups
+- Some HTML content has been backed up in `/html` for reference, but it is largely deprecated.